Do you get constant traffic in your Shopify store, yet your sales are still nowhere near your expectations?

 Have a refund policy.

 If you’re selling clothes or shoes, not having a refund policy may be costing you some sales.
 At the back of their mind, your customers are always asking, “What if it doesn’t fit?”

 Relieve customer concerns by having a clear refund or replacement policy.
 You can enlist the help of Shopify’s Refund Policy Generator for this purpose.

-Follow these Shopify conversion optimization tips to transform your e-store into a cash-generating machine.
-Identifying and fixing issues on your Shopify store streamlines the customer buying journey, leading to more sales and happy customers who keep coming back for more.
+Follow these Shopify search engine optimization tips to transform your e-store into a cash-generating machine.
+Identifying and fixing issues on your Shopify streamlines the customer buying journey, leading to more sales and happy customers who keep coming back for more.